OUC-YER/SePL-DeepfakeDetection/README.md

 # Generalizable Deepfake Detection via Separable Prompt Learning

- ### Authors: Enrui Yang, Yuezun Li (corresponding author)
+ ### Authors: Enrui Yang, Yuezun Li

- In this paper, we present SePL, a novel CLIP-based face forgery detector.The core idea of SePL is to disentangle forgery-specific and forgery-irrelevant information in images via two types of prompt learning, with the former enhancing detection.
+ In this paper, we present SePL, a novel CLIP-based face forgery detector.
+The core idea of SePL is to disentangle forgery-specific and forgery-irrelevant information in images via two types of prompt learning, with the former enhancing detection.
 <img width="1313" height="499" alt="屏幕截图 2026-04-18 021008" src="https://github.com/user-attachments/assets/62333b78-e849-4a01-9912-eb0103c382f7" />